Humility is not thinking less of yourself, it’s thinking of yourself less.

 It can be easy to be tied up in thoughts of your own company, especially if you are a startup.
 You’ve lived, breathed, and sacrificed for this place, potentially for years.
 Startups are also hard.
 Here’s the difficult part about selling that vision though:

 Customers are fairly indifferent to how smart or noble you are, and how much you’ve sacrificed.
 They don’t have time for your mission.
-Customers are just busy, so come to you for solutions to their problems.
+Customers are just busy, so they come to you for solutions to their problems.
 Your company exists to serve them.

 What a downer, right?
 You can pour your heart and soul into a product, and all they care about is whether or not it will save them a few bucks or time, or make them more productive or happy?